-To determine how well your organization’s risk management program meets regulatory and consumer demands, including ORSA requirements, take the complimentary RIMS Risk Maturity Model.
-Recommended by the NAIC and Institute of Internal Auditors, the RIMS Risk Maturity Model benchmarks the strength of your risk management program and enables you to identify areas that need the most improvement.
+To determine how well your organization’s risk management program meets regulatory and consumer demands, including ORSA requirements, we encourage you to take the Risk Maturity Model.
+Recommended by the NAIC and Institute of Internal Auditors, this free, 30-minute assessment benchmarks the strength of your risk management program and enables you to identify areas that need the most improvement.

 ORSA compliance alone can be a major risk management challenge without a connected ERM solution and risk management information system that consolidates information.
 When any manager can evaluate risks in his or her own sphere of responsibility, however, it’s very easy to “roll” assessments up to the next level.
 Reporting, whether for annual ORSA assessments or a board meeting, becomes a simple matter of presenting information that already exists in the system.